Appdynamics/cassandra-monitoring-extension/README.md

            multiplier: 100
 ```

-( Note :: Cassandra extension would report a lot of metrics.
-If you don't want to show some metrics in your dashboard use the excludePatterns in the config.yaml to filter them.
+( Note :: This extension would report a lot of metrics.
+If you don't want to show some metrics in your dashboard, use an exclude filter similar to the include filters used in the config.yaml.
 Also, by default, a Machine agent can send a fixed number of metrics to the controller.
 To change this limit, please follow the instructions mentioned http://docs.appdynamics.com/display/PRO14S/Metrics+Limits.)

 Now, if Node A and Node B are reporting say a metric called ReadLatency to the controller, with the above configuration they will be reporting it using the same metric path.